 In a little over 24 hours we’ll hear from the Fed.
-Heading into the two day meeting (starts today and finishes tomorrow) mortgage rates remain near their 2019 lows.
+Heading into the two day meeting (starts today and finishes tomorrow) mortgage rates for March 19, 2019 remain near their 2019 lows.
 Today’s mortgage rates are the best they’ve been since late 2017.
 With the Fed announcement Wednesday afternoon I would not expect any significant movements with mortgage rates prior to that.

 Mortgage Backed Securities and Treasury Snapshot:

 Mortgage Backed Security Coupon FNMA 4.0 opened the day at 102.36 and the 10y Treasury yield started the day at the 2.60% level.
 After the open the 10y yield moved higher to 2.63% and the FNMA 4.0 coupon was down to 102.30.
 If there are any significant changes later today we’ll certainly update the post with that information.

 FHA Mortgage Rates

 Economic Data – This Week: